roykim79/sinatra_riddles_of_the_sphinx/README.md

 Roy Kim

 ## Description
-This is a game based on the Grrek myth of the Sphinx.
+This is a game based on the Greek myth of the Sphinx.
 The user must answer a series of questions correctly in order to enter the city of Thebes.

 ## Setup instructions
 To download the dependencies, you need to run `bundle` from the project's root folder.